etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_add_a_rich_text_field_and_column.md

   - column
   - database
   - user interface Design
+title: How to Add a Rich Text Field and Column
 ---

-#  How to add a rich text field and column
+#  How to Add a Rich Text Field and Column

 ##  Overview